 These days, having a website isn’t enough.
 If you want customers to find you (and stay), you need to keep making your website better, improving your content, and ensuring that your site gives your customers everything they came for.

-Google Analytics
+Google Analytics 4

-Anybody who has a website should be regularly assessing it using Google Analytics.
 Google’s flagship web analytics service is easy to use, and gives you the tools you need to better understand your customers and improve your Google page ranking.
 It may seem daunting if you don’t consider yourself a techy person, but it’s really the only way to find out more about the people you’re reaching, and check how well your website is serving them.

-You can go as light or deep as you want to with Google Analytics.
+You can go as light or deep as you want to with Google Analytics 4.
 Stick to the basics, like how many people are visiting your site, how long they stayed and which pages they visited most, or delve into demographics, campaign tracking and conversion, and in-site searches.
 It’s as close as you’ll get to reading your customers’ minds, and should always be top of your own mind when considering your online activities.

-How to set up Google Analytics:
+How to set up Google Analytics 4:

 Google My Business

-This is something that many businesses overlook, but thanks to Google promoting non-organic results in SERP features, keeping your business data (such as opening hours, location and contact details) up to date is vitally important in getting your website found on Google.
-This free and easy-to-use tool will help you manage your online presence across Google, including Search and Maps, giving a good first impression and ensuring that your customers can easily find you.
+In short, this free and easy-to-use tool will help you manage your online presence across Google, including Search and Maps, giving a good first impression and ensuring that your customers can easily find you.
 Without it, they may end up somewhere else.

 How to use Google My Business: